FAQs: Furloughs and temporary FTE reduction

 Furloughs don’t affect accruals, months of service toward a higher vacation accrual rate, progression start date, seniority, and time off and company service date.
 What transactions do I need to make to make sure this happens?

-For furloughs, in Workday, a leave of absence for furlough (lack of funds or lack of work) “opens” unpaid time offs that do not impact progression or accruals.
+For furloughs, in Workday, a leave of absence for furlough (lack of funds or lack of work) “opens” unpaid time offs that do not impact progression or accruals for staff.
 As long as “Unpaid Time Off – Temporary Layoff (hours)” is transacted, accruals and progression will not be impacted.
 Using these time offs will ensure that seniority is not impacted if calculations are made at a later date.
 The dates will remain untouched.

 What is the effect of furlough on retirement plan contributions and employer-paid insurance?